nmckinster1-hue/Portfolio/creatingatechswissarmyknife.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Downloaded the first mirror file for MediCat under direct download mirrors.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Used the file manager to create a folder in the Ventoy drive to extract the MediCat package to and extracted the compressed file to it.
+Used the file manager to create a folder in the Ventoy drive to extract the MediCat package to and extracted the compressed folder to it.

 ## Problem & Solution